shanevcantwell/goan/docs/DEVELOPERS_GUIDE.md

 *   **Manual Preview**: The user clicks "Create Preview".
 A handler sets the `manual_preview_request_flag`.
 The `worker` checks this flag at the start of each segment, generates a preview if set, and then clears the flag.

-*   **Editing a Task**: The user clicks "Edit".
-The `QueueManager` enters an "editing" state, loading the task's parameters into the UI.
-The `update_button_states` function reconfigures the UI for editing.
-When the user clicks "Update Task", the `QueueManager` commits the changes and exits the editing state.

-5.  **User Modifies & Saves**: The user adjusts the parameters in the UI and clicks "Update Task".
-6.  **Handler & State Commit**: The corresponding event handler collects the current UI parameters and calls `queue_manager_instance.finish_editing_task(updated_params)`.
-7.  **Finalize**: The `QueueManager` updates the task in its internal queue with the new parameters, clears the `editing_task_id`, and the UI returns to its normal idle state.

 ---

 ## 4. UI State Logic: The Button State Machine